The impacts caused on the gut microbiota by the intake of breast milk or formula on infant immunity.

 Author Biographies

-Cecília de Andrade Falcão Fernandes Vieira, Universidade de Pernambuco
+Cecília de Andrade Falcão Fernandes Vieira, University of Pernambuco

-Claudinalle Farias Queiroz de Souza , Universidade de Pernambuco
+Claudinalle Farias Queiroz de Souza , University of Pernambuco

-Laura Luiza Barbosa Menezes da Mota, Universidade de Pernambuco
+Laura Luiza Barbosa Menezes da Mota, University of Pernambuco

 References